Pepper Money Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-FAQs : The Pepper Money Solicitor Panel from members of the public
+FAQs : The Pepper Money Conveyancing Panel from members of the public

-My Solicitor is not on the Pepper Money Conveyancing Panel.
-Can I still retain my family solicitor even though they are not on the Pepper Money list of approved lawyers?
+My Conveyancer is not on the Pepper Money Approved Panel.
+Can I still use my preferred solicitor notwithstanding that they are not on the Pepper Money list of approved lawyers?

-I am searching for conveyancing quotes online.
-Can I be sure that all the firms that are listed on your directory are on the Pepper Money conveyancing panel?
+I am Googling for conveyancing quotes online.
+Can I be assured that all the practices that are identified on your directory are on the Pepper Money conveyancing panel?

-The law firms on our directory have advised us that they are on the Pepper Money panel and agreed to advise us to take down their listing in the event of removal off of the Pepper Money panel.
-To date we have not been informed by either a lender or a member of the public that the data about a specific firm being on the Pepper Money conveyancing panel is incorrect.
+The solicitor and licensed conveyancing practices listed on our site have assured us via an online form that they are on the Pepper Money panel and agreed to advise us to take down their listing in the event of removal off of the Pepper Money panel.
+To date we have not been informed by either a bank or a member of the public that the data about a specific firm being on the Pepper Money conveyancing panel is incorrect.

 Copyright © Lexsure Limited, 2025